mdb1/mdb1.github.io/_posts/2023-05-13-the-definition-of-done.markdown

 ## 4. PR + Review + Deploy
 Finally, you need to upload your changes, send a Pull Request for your team, let them review it, apply the neccessary changes, merge it, and deploy it.

 Here are some notes about the [Code Review Process](https://mdb1.github.io/2022-03-10-the-code-review-process/).
+And here you can find an example [PR Template](https://mdb1.github.io/2023-01-09-new-app-pr-template/)

 The Documentation from `Step 3` will be a great addition to the PR body 😬.